jrief/django-formset/docs/source/collections.rst

 by their physicochemical characteristics.

-In a typical Django application we now would have to create one form and combine the fields from both libraries, then create a validation method (typically `clean()`) integrating the contraints for both of them.
+In a typical Django application we now would have to create one form and combine the fields from both libraries, then create a validation method (typically ``clean()``) integrating the constraints for both of them.
 But in order to keep our software modular, we would like to leave those independent forms as separate entities.

 Here is a very simplified example showing how we can achive this: